 In observational studies, participants are not given any vaccines or medicines.
 Participation in this kind of study may involve collecting data through questionnaires, medical exams or tests.

 Fred Hutch’s Dr. Julie McElrath is currently conducting the Seattle COVID Cohort Study.
-In this study we will enroll at least 1,000 volunteers, focusing on individuals who have already contracted COVID-19 or are at higher risk for exposure, such as people living with someone who has COVID, front-line workers and first responders.
+In this study we enroll volunteers, focusing on individuals who newly contracted COVID-19 within the last 30 days.

 We hope to answer critical questions such as: